 Mister Strix is a vampire, specifically a Schattenblut Vampire.
 He is undead, preserved and animated with the life-consuming energy that is the pure darkness of the Schattenwelt, fueled by blood magic.

 His undead body is far more resilient than his human body was.
 His skeleton is harder than stone, but just as light as human bone.
-His flesh feels human to the touch, but displays a resistance to cutting or puncturing more akin to silk or Kevlar.
+His flesh feels human to the touch, but displays a resistance to cutting or puncturing more akin to thick leather or Kevlar.
 His body metabolizes the blood he drinks to sustain his existence, keep him preserved, heal his wounds, and alter his body in ways he is only beginning to explore.
 He can increase his strength, speed, and agility to superhuman levels, grow claws that can shred metal and stone as if it were paper, or transform into a cloud of mist.